docpad-archive/documentation/community/participate.html.md

 ### Priority Focus
-DocPad's long term vision can be found on the [Roadmap Page](https://github.com/bevry/docpad/wiki/Roadmap), which talks about the features that the visionaries behind DocPad feel it needs in order for critical success.

 Each month, we do a sprint bundled with new features from the roadmap and bugs from the issue tracker.
 We will always aim to get high priority bugs fixed and released as soon as posible.
 Once the bugs are all done, then we focus on the new features.
 When a feature is done, we release it to the public right away and then test and validate it's value to the community.
 Once a feature has been proven to be valuable, we close it.
 You can read more about this process in the book [The Lean Startup](http://theleanstartup.com/).